At HIMserve, we seek to find holistic solutions for the problems which continue to plague the Himalayan region.

-HIMserve begins by unifying Churches and empowering them to serve.
+HIMserve begins by unifying community based organisations and empowering them to serve their communities.

 Next we, offer skills training and capacity building for the entire community.
 When people begin to find the solutions to their problems within, they will never again have to go without.

 HIMserve fosters development by investing in social, environmental, economic, mental, physical and spiritual health.